 Candidiasis (yeast infection) and bacterial vaginosis are two types of vaginal infections.
 When these infections, or certain STDs, recur even after treatment, they become chronic and may require treatment by a pelvic pain specialist.

-Candidiasis and bacterial vaginosis are both caused by an overgrowth and imbalance of bacteria in the vagina.
-Candidiasis occurs when there is too much yeast present, which can be brought on by antibiotics, poor diet, hormonal imbalances and uncontrolled diabetes.
+Candidiasis and bacterial vaginosis are both caused by overgrowth and imbalance of bacteria in the vagina.
+Chronic Candidiasis occurs when there is too much yeast present, which can be brought on by antibiotics, poor diet, hormonal imbalances and uncontrolled diabetes.
 Bacterial vaginosis is most often caused by gardnerella vaginalis, the most common type of bacteria in your vagina.
 This imbalance occurs when something disrupts the natural pH level of the vagina, such as multiple sexual partners or vaginal douching.